Knockout City Accessibility Report

 In the Controls section of the menu, you can view the control scheme and remap buttons, as well as select whether you need to toggle or hold a button for a specific action to occur.

 Many actions, such as successfully hitting an opposing player, are marked by sound effects.
 Each action's sound is different from others, allowing you to quickly comprehend what is happening.
 Not being able to hear these cues shouldn't make it any harder to keep up with the action, even when multiple things happen in rapid succession due to the many visual indicators also present.

-Knockout City has 10 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 9 accessibility features for Controls in Knockout City which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.